Kebii/R2ET/README.md

 This is the code for the CVPR 2023 paper [Skinned Motion Retargeting with Residual Perception of Motion Semantics & Geometry](https://openaccess.thecvf.com/content/CVPR2023/html/Zhang_Skinned_Motion_Retargeting_With_Residual_Perception_of_Motion_Semantics__CVPR_2023_paper.html) by Jiaxu Zhang, et al.

-R2ET is a neural motion retargeting model that can preserve source motion semantics and avoid interpenetration in target motion.
+R2ET is a neural **motion retargeting** model that can preserve the source motion semantics and avoid interpenetration in the target motion.

 ![](https://github.com/Kebii/R2ET/blob/master/gifs/demo1.gif)